 Another new change is the existence of a cap on the Mastery and Power stats in all old (pre-6.0) content.
 This is due to the new level sync tech introduced in Onslaught that is present in all old flashpoints and raids.
 This cap on Mastery and Power renders relics like Serendipitous Assault and Focused Retribution pretty much useless.
 The Relics I suggest going for are Devastating Vengeance (crit proc), and Primeval Fatesealer (clicky Alacrity) when running anything but Dxun.
 For Dxun, you can run Focused Retribution and Serendipitous Assault/Devastating Vengeance.

 There is one more new mechanic that 6.0 introduced for gearing: amplifiers.
 These are kind of like augments, except they are tied to the armour shell, and modification pieces of gear (not colour crystals or tunings).
 There are also more than just combat-related amplifiers, too.
 There are some for crafting, some that affect your companions, and many others created for utility purposes.

-If you are looking to get amplifiers that affect your healing, you will want to go with the Medtech amplifier.
-This increases the healing done by tech abilities, and it just so happens that all our heals are tech-based.
-There are other amplifiers that may look helpful, specifically the Periodic Restoration, and the Aural Rejuvenation.
-The former increases the healing power of periodic healing abilities (aka. our HoTs).
+If you are looking to get amplifiers that affect your healing, you have a couple of options.
+Medtech increases the healing done by tech abilities, and it just so happens that all our heals are tech-based.
+This is the safer option to go with.
+The other is Periodic Restoration, which increases the healing power of periodic healing abilities (aka. our HoTs).
 If your HoTs make up 40% of your healing, then Periodic Restoration would be a good amplifier to run.
-Medtech, however, helps all of our heals, so it would be the better amplifier to invest in.
+Medtech, however, works in all situations and for all our heals, so as stated before, it’s a good one to go with.

 Set Bonuses and Tacticals